-Easy to make stove top chicken tortilla soup packed with shredded chicken, beans and corn, cooked in a crushed tomato chicken broth.
-Recipe based on my favorite NYC Mexican restaurant tortilla soup!
+Easy to make stove top chicken tortilla soup packed with shredded chicken, black beans, corn and hominy, cooked in a crushed tomato chicken broth.
+This is quick to throw together using lots of canned goods!
+Not spicy at all, this recipe is on my family’s dinner menu often!

-Easy to Make Chicken Tortilla Soup
+How to Make Chicken Tortilla Soup

 Remove chicken from pot, shred and add back into the pot.